brendan-mccaffrey/ftonboard/README.md

 This is a script that generates a signed transaction that, when broadcasted, will onboard the respective user onto [friend.tech](https://www.friend.tech/).

-This allows creators to be onboarded in a priviledged manner, by my team, without having to sacrifice their private key.
+This allows creators to be onboarded, by my team, onto the platform in a priviledged manner (guarantee ownership of the creator's first `N` shares, for example).

 ## Usage